EURO GOVT-Dutch debt leads broad sell-off as crisis spreads

 By Emelia Sithole-Matarise

-LONDON, April 23 (Reuters) - Dutch and peripheral euro zone bonds sold off on Monday, driving Spanish yields back above 6 percent, as a political crisis in the Netherlands stoked investor fears euro zone commitments to contain the debt crisis were under threat.
+LONDON, April 23 (Reuters) - Dutch and peripheral euro zone bonds sold off on Monday, driving Spanish yields back above 6 percent, as the Netherlands slid into political crisis, stoking investor fears the euro zone’s efforts to contain the debt crisis were under threat.

 The premium investors demand to hold Dutch bonds rather than German benchmarks surged to its highest in three years after the Dutch government failed to agree budget cuts, making an early election almost inevitable.